-Unpaid Family Leave – Type of Leave in Singapore That You Must Know
+Unpaid Family Care Leave in Singapore

 Taking care of family is an important part of life.
-When a child or infant is sick, an elderly family member falls and needs help recuperating, or a spouse gets an unexpected cancer diagnosis, employees sometimes need to time off in order to care for them.
+When a child or infant is sick, an elderly family member falls and needs help recuperating, or a spouse gets an unexpected cancer diagnosis, employees sometimes need time off in order to care for them.
 Unpaid family care leave is essential for situations like this, giving the family an opportunity to stay together.

 It’s impossible to predict when these things will happen, but when they do, the last thing an employee wants to deal with is to struggle between whether to choose family or work.
 Unpaid family leave is an important part of company policy that will help families stick together without sacrificing their job.

 Singapore law does not expressly require employers to offer parental leave to employees, however, it is strongly encouraged.
 The government offers their own paid leave programs with specific rules.
 Parental leave days are limited to a number that can be easily found on their website, and depend on your childs age.
 They can be used for any reason, such as taking a child to school and not simply if they are sick.
 They can’t, however, be transferred to the other parent, and they don’t roll over.

 Unfortunately, this leave doesn’t do parents a lot of good if their employee will not give them the time off to use them.
 Singapore has been making an effort to change that with new standards that rolled out in 2018.